hendrtd/engr-1110/docs/modules/m05/overview.md

-# Python Fundamentals - Functions; Engineering Design, Scrum, and Trello
+# Python Functions, Engineering Design, Scrum, and Trello

 This module continues to introduce fundamental concepts in programming, and focuses on **functions** - a language feature that allows us to encapsulate a